JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-explore-composables.md

 ## Launching UI on different platforms

-The `App()` function is executed differently on each platform.
-On Android, it's managed by an activity; on iOS, by a view controller; on the desktop, by a window; and on the web, by a container.
+The `App()` function is executed differently on each platform:

+* On Android, it's managed by an activity.
+* On iOS, by a view controller.
+* On the desktop, by a window.
+* On the web, by a container.

 Let's examine each of them.

 ### On Android